tallakt/TRPTSim/README.md

   horizontal in the direction perpendicular to the shaft centerline.

-Note that the `mtr`, like almost all other parameters, is specified per kite, as are all signals reported in a solution.

 The parameter `mtr` requires more explanation.
 It represents the shafts ability to transfer torque given a certain tension.
 It is also divided by the looping radius to make the value constant during scaling, so that a `mtr` factor is